-If in the process of following these directions you identified a wall you can see over, another wall you can see over, another wall you can see over, an opening with no wall at all, open space with a ceiling higher up, and a floor, then it is very possible you are sitting or standing in a cubicle.
+If in the process of following the above directions you identified a wall you can see over, another wall you can see over, another wall you can see over, an opening with no wall at all, open space with a ceiling higher up, and a floor, then it is very possible you are sitting or standing in a cubicle.
 Don’t panic!
-There are millions of people in the same position and all are relatively safe most of the time.
+There are millions of people in the same position and all are relatively safe the majority of the time.

 Do cubicles affect the space time continuum in any way?

 Actually, yes they do.
 It is scientifically provable (opinions will vary amongst scientist as all things scientifically provable will vary amongst scientists) that time actually slows down within the walls of a cubicle.
 It is not certain why this phenomenon occurs, but it does indeed occur.
 This phenomenon has two radical effects.

 1) A day spent in a cubicle is drastically longer than a day spent elsewhere, which can lead to chronic depression and a sense that one’s life is slipping away from them.